FSHAA, RHAD Director and Head Audiologist

 BSc (hons), RHAD Director and Audiologist

 I have been working in the world of Audiology for several years now, and I have managed to do a lot in that time.
 I spent four years at University College London (UCL), and obtained a BSc (Hons) degree in Audiology.
 I spent a year working with the Audiology department at Barnet and Chase farm NHS trust.
 I also spent time working with St.Ann’s hospital in north London in the paediatric audiology department.
 It was during this time that I got to work with a wide variety of people and share my knowledge to help both young and older people with their hearing.
 I gained experience treating tinnitus, balance problems and complex audiological issues.
 I then spent a year working in both NHS and Private Audiology.
 I decided quite quickly that the private sector was more to my suiting, as short appointment times and pressure to meet targets meant I couldn’t get to know my clients, and I often felt that I couldn’t provide a service they deserved.
 When the opportunity to work with Hearing Healthcare Centre arose, I snatched at it with both hands.
-Having been with the team at HHC for three years, I can honestly say the move has been the perfect fit for me.
+Having been with the team at HHC since 2014, I can honestly say the move has been the perfect fit for me.
 My hobbies include spending time with my wife and daughter, watching rugby, athletics, and formula 1.
 I have a Kayak which I take out on the river as often as I can.